philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 As coaches, your main work after the workshop is to make sure these actions are prioritized and done.
 Insist that the team adds them to its backlog.
 Don't hesitate to **gently provoke team members if you see that nothing happens**.

 Finally, **nudge the team to re-run the workshop regularly**.
-Updating a quality view is much faster than creating it for the first time.
-Please don't make it too short, though: **new joiners should try to sketch a quality view by themselves**.
+Updating a Quality View is much faster than creating it for the first time.
+Please don't make it too short, though: **new joiners should try to sketch a Quality View by themselves**.
 It's an excellent chance to discover the system one is part of.

 ## Here is what you can do now

 **Next time you work with a team that has no time for 'back-office' technical work, give this workshop a try!** It's bound to trigger interesting discussions with all stakeholders.

-On top of that, drawing a quality view collaboratively is a great way to share knowledge within the team.
+On top of that, drawing a Quality View collaboratively is a great way to share knowledge within the team.

 ## Other posts that might interest you